The GTM Metrics Framework: What to Measure at Every Funnel Stage

 The average B2B go-to-market team tracks somewhere between 40 and 120 metrics across their tools.
 Dashboards overflow with charts.
 Weekly reports stretch to 15 pages.
 And yet, when the CEO asks “why did we miss the quarter?”, nobody has a clear answer.

-The problem is not a lack of data.
-It is a lack of structure.
-Without a framework that connects individual metrics to business outcomes, you end up with a spreadsheet graveyard — numbers that get reported but never acted on.
+The problem isn’t a lack of data.
+It’s a lack of structure.
+Without a framework that connects individual metrics to business outcomes, you end up with a spreadsheet graveyard.
+Numbers that get reported but never acted on.

-Over the past three years, we have worked with dozens of revenue teams building their measurement practices from scratch.
+Over the past two years, we’ve worked with revenue teams building their measurement practices from scratch.
 The ones that succeed share a common trait: they start with a framework before they start with a dashboard.
 They define what matters at each stage of the funnel, separate leading indicators from lagging ones, and build a metric tree that makes it possible to diagnose problems in minutes instead of days.

 This post walks through that framework in detail.